WEB

 Keeping track of passwords and passkeys can be difficult, but Safari 17 beta addresses this issue.
 It adds a new functionality that allows users to seamlessly share passwords and passkeys with trusted contacts.
 Say goodbye to the headache of manually sharing login credentials with Safari 17 beta.

-Safari 17 Beta For Macos
+Safari 17 Beta for macOS

-Safari 17 Beta For Macos
+Safari 17 Beta for macOS

 A Special Offer for Web Developers